educelab/ink-id/README.rst

     $ python setup.py build_ext --inplace

-Set up W&B

-Go to [https://wandb.ai/settings](https://wandb.ai/settings) to copy your API key, and then run:
+To set up Weights & Biases for experiment tracking, go to [https://wandb.ai/settings](https://wandb.ai/settings) to copy your API key, and then run:

 .. code-block:: bash

     $ wandb login

-And then use `inkid-train-and-predict` with `--wandb`
+Use `--wandb` with `inkid-train-and-predict` to log job results to W&B.

 Requirements
 ============